Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Abstract

 \section{Abstract}

-We investigate sheaf-theoretic methods to deal with non-smooth objects in symplectic geometry.
-We show the completeness of a derived category of sheaves with respect to the interleaving-like distance and construct a sheaf quantization of a hameomorphism.
+We develop sheaf-theoretic methods to deal with non-smooth objects in symplectic geometry.
+We show the completeness of a derived category of sheaves with respect to the interleaving distance and construct a sheaf quantization of a Hamiltonian homeomorphism.
 We also develop Lusternik--Schnirelmann theory in the microlocal theory of sheaves.
-With these new tools, we prove an Arnold-type theorem for the image of the zero-section under a hameomorphism by a purely sheaf-theoretic method.
+With these new sheaf-theoretic methods, we prove an Arnold-type theorem for the image of a compact exact Lagrangian submanifold under a Hamiltonian homeomorphism.